How Red Light Therapy Can Improve Equine Wound & Injury Healing

 - Trigger Points

 Using light therapy has shown an increase in healing times from injuries and overall happy and healthy horses who haven’t had to undergo stressful and invasive recovery treatments.
-However, Red Light Therapy can also be used as an additional tool in a horse’s rehabilitation program after an injury, helping to reduce swelling and repair damaged tissue after operations.
+However, Red Light Therapy can also be used as an additional tool in a horse’s rehabilitation program after an injury, or lay off (such as after having colic) helping to reduce swelling and repair damaged tissue after operations.

 But light therapy isn’t only for horses with injuries or niggles.
 For horses with minor injuries, the increased circulation to the area allows horses to experience relax muscles and often they will be looser and more supple in training.

 Products that use Light, LED and Laser Therapy

 In the Animal Therapeutics range, there are a few products that use red and infrared light to help horses with treating injuries and ongoing maintenance programs.

 The Activo-Med Laser Pen is used for non-invasive targeted light therapy, stimulating the cells within the body to heal, recover and function effectively.
 Laser pens can be used on horses for targeted treatment on injuries, known problem areas, acupuncture and trigger points and can promote general wellbeing and assist in accelerated healing.
 The Laser features visible red light diodes and Supralight LEDs (Light Emitting Diodes).